IonoclastBrigham/firth/README.md

-#: Firth
+#:Firth

-: Firth (firth) is a Forth-like language designed for DSL creation, implemented in Lua.
+:Firth (firth) is a Forth-like language designed for DSL creation, implemented in Lua.

 ----
 ## Alpha Warning!